phisko/koverlay/README.md

 Plugins should link with the `kengine` version used to compile the overlay's main executable to ensure ABI compatibility (as the internal `kengine` data structures may change between versions).

-Plugins simply have to define a `kengine::ISystem * getSystem(kengine::EntityManager & em)` function that returns a pointer to the user-defined system.
+Plugins simply have to define a `void loadKenginePlugin(kengine::EntityManager & em)` function that creates a `kengine::Entity` and attaches whatever behavior the plugin needs.

-The custom system should handle the [ImGuiScale](kengine/common/packets/ImGuiScale.hpp) datapacket, which provides a reference to a `scale` variable.
-This is a floating point value that should be used to scale child boxes and such.
-Users may modify this freely to adapt the overlay to their screen DPI.
-Note that texts are automatically scaled.

 ### Example